yohannes15/DeveloperMatchMaker/README.md

 Developers/Users can

-* view each other's profile to see if they are fit for eachother, or have the qualities they are looking for.
+* View other developers profile to see if they are fit for eachother, or have the qualities they are looking for.
+* Private Message other developers for questions, collaboration in projects, and in general, just to communicate with each other.
+* Edit their profile and account any time.

+Dev-Connect was created to encourage entrepreneurship and development of programming skills through real word projects built with other students that have similar or varied skills at St John's University.
+The number of computer science students at SJU isn't that high compared to other majors.
+This project had the sole goal of connecting developers together at a campus with not many developers.